Javascript is not enabled.

 1. Sleep apnea

-High blood pressure — also known as hypertension and called the “silent killer” because it often comes with no symptoms — can wreak havoc on the body, causing damage to the blood vessels, heart, brain, kidneys, eyes and more.
-If left undetected or uncontrolled it can lead to:
+High blood pressure — or hypertension — is often called the “silent killer” because it usually doesn’t have symptoms.
+But it can still be dangerous and cause damage to your blood vessels, heart, brain, kidneys, eyes and more.
+If left undetected or uncontrolled, high blood pressure can lead to:

 • Heart attack